-Duchess Meghan & Prince Harry Will Most Likely Name The Royal Baby For This Queen
+Duchess Meghan & Prince Harry Will Most Likely Not Name The Royal Baby For This Queen

-Meghan Markle is now in her final trimester and she and Prince Harry have likely narrowed down the list of names to their top choices which mean that the bookies are starting to take bets on the likelihood that a particular name will be chosen for the newest royal baby.
+Meghan Markle is now in her final trimester and she and Prince Harry have likely narrowed down the list of names to their top choices, which means that the bookies are starting to take bets on the likelihood that a particular name will be chosen for the newest royal baby.

 Express says that betting on things like the name and gender of royal babies is a very popular past time in the U.K. and the odds are in on the top names for the first child of the Duke and Duchess of Sussex.
 Meghan Markle is due in late April or early May, and though it’s not clear whether they know if the baby is a boy or a girl, the top pick for the betting houses will be a name which honors Queen Victoria.